byoda/byoda-python/README.md

 ~/docker-launch.sh
 ```

-** Congratulations, you now have a running pod that is a member of the byoda.net network!** <br>
+**Congratulations, you now have a running pod that is a member of the byoda.net network!**

 ## Basic info about the pod

 - The logs of the pod are stored in /var/www/wwwroot/logs.
 This directory is volume-mounted in the pod.
 The certs and data files are stored in the cloud or locally on your server.
-In either case, are (also) availble under /byoda, which is also volume-mounted in the pod.<br>
+In either case, are (also) availble under /byoda, which is also volume-mounted in the pod.
 - The 'directory server' for byoda.net creates a DNS record for each pod based on the ACCOUNT_ID of the pod.
 The ACCOUNT_ID is stored in the ~/.byoda-account_id file on your VM/server.
 The FQDN is '<ACCOUNT_ID>.accounts.byoda.net'.
 Make sure to save this ACCOUNT_ID as well to a secure place
 - You can log into the web-interface of the pod using basic auth via the account FQDN.
 You will get a warning in your browser about a certificate signed by an unknown CA but you can ignore the warning.
 The username is the first 8 characters of your ACCOUNT_ID and the password is the string you've set for the ACCOUNT_SECRET variable in the docker-launch.sh script.
 You can use it a.o. to browse the OpenAPI docs ('/docs/' and '/redoc/') of your pod.